KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 # Abstract

-This specification identifies the consent requirements necessary to record a personal information (PI) sharing transaction and provide this record as an independent receipt.
+This specification identifies the consent requirements necessary to record a personally identifiable information (PII) sharing transaction and provide this record as an independent receipt.

-This specification references and selects regulation and requirements from multiple jurisdictions to harmonize the requirements to provision a record of a consent as a receipt with valid contact information.

-The MVCR requires an open consent receipt to not only Open Consent for people, but also to provide proof of consent, and enable consistent consent practices with dynamic consent.
+A receipt not only opens consent for people, but it also provides proof of consent and enables consistent consent practices.
 As the  consent receipt is required to be provisioned at point of consent this specification addresses FIPPs and ISO Principles - "Openness, transparency, notice") and Consent (ISO Principle 1 - "Consent and Choice")

-A consent receipt is used as a framework to bind policy to privacy controls (i.e. Do Not Track) that people can themselves administer.
-Operationally useful to technically address multiple Fair Information Practice Principles and likewise map PII management to ISO 29100 privacy framework.
+A consent receipt and a common format for recording and communicating about consent establishes a framework to bind policy to privacy controls (i.e. Do Not Track) that people can themselves administer.
+Operationally useful to demonstrate compliance with multiple Fair Information Practice Principles and likewise map PII management to ISO 29100 privacy framework.

 # Status of this document
 The v0.8 draft is a  MVCR specification candidate - this draft version is for peer review and not meant for distribution.